digi-Borg/M21-KaseiCoin/README.md

 ![KaseiCoinCrowdsale-Title](./Images/KAI_Crowdsale_Title-2022-08-09162204.png)

-*"Leading a project to develop a new cryptocurrency monetary system based on blockchain called KaseiCoin for a new Mars colony."*
+*"Leading a project for a monetary system to develop a new cryptocurrency called KaseiCoin for a new Mars colony."*

 ## Background

-After waiting for years and passing several tests, you were selected by the Martian Aerospace Agency to be part of the first human colony on Mars.
-As a prominent fintech professional, you were chosen to lead a project to develop a monetary system for the new Mars colony.
-You have decided to base this new monetary system on blockchain technology, and to define a new cryptocurrency called KaseiCoin. (“Kasei” means “Mars” in Japanese.)
+After waiting for years and passing several tests, being selected by the Martian Aerospace Agency a new monetary system needs to be implemented for the first human colony on Mars.
+As a prominent fintech professional, I was chosen to lead a project to develop a monetary system for the new Mars colony.
+The decision is made to base this new monetary system on blockchain technology, and to define a new cryptocurrency called KaseiCoin. (“Kasei” means “Mars” in Japanese.)

 KaseiCoin will be a fungible token that is ERC-20 compliant.
-You will launch a crowdsale that will allow people who are moving to Mars to convert their earthling money to KaseiCoin.
+The crowdsale contract created will manage the entire crowdsale process, allowing users to send ether to the contract and in return receive KAI, or KaseiCoin tokens.
+The contract will mint the tokens automatically and distribute them to buyers in one transaction.
+It will allow people who are moving to Mars to convert their earthling money to KaseiCoin.

 ---
 #
 ## Evaluation Evidence

-In the completed Solidity KaseiCoin Crowdsale smart contract a folder named `Evaluation_Evidence` contains at least eight images.
-These images are confirms that the deposit and withdrawal transactions are designed to test the `KaseiCoin.sol`, `KaseiCoinCrowdsale.sol` and `KaseiCoinCrowdsaleDeployer` functionality in the JavaScript VM, as expected.
+In the completed Solidity KaseiCoin Crowdsale smart contract a folder named `Evaluation_Evidence` contains images.
+These images are confirms of performance in a real-world, pre-production test of a KaseiCoin crowdsale.
+The transactions are designed to test the `KaseiCoin.sol`, `KaseiCoinCrowdsale.sol` and `KaseiCoinCrowdsaleDeployer` functionality in the JavaScript VM, as expected.
+In order to do so, deployment of the crowdsale is to a local blockchain using Remix, MetaMask, and Ganache.

 After deploying the contract, it’s time to test its functionality!
 After each step, capture a screenshot of the execution, and then save it in a folder named `Evaluation_Evidence`.

 To interact with your compiled & deployed smart contract, complete the following steps.

-1. Compile the `KaseiCoin.sol` contract using compiler version 0.5.5; take a screenshot of the successful compilation of the contract, and add it to the Evaluation_Evidence section:
+1. Create & compile the `KaseiCoin.sol` contract using compiler version 0.5.5; take a screenshot of the successful compilation of the contract, and add it to the Evaluation_Evidence section:

     ![KaseiC-Compiled](./Evaluation_Evidence/KaseiC_Compiledp1-2022-08-09170347.png)

-2. Define the `KaseiCoinCrowdsale.sol` contract inheriting OpenZeppelin contracts `Crowdsale` & `MintedCrowdsale`; check for any errors and debug as needed; compile the contract using compiler version 0.5.5; take a screenshot of the successful compilation of the contract, and add it to the Evaluation_Evidence section.
+2. Create, define & compile the `KaseiCoinCrowdsale.sol` contract inheriting OpenZeppelin contracts `Crowdsale` & `MintedCrowdsale`; check for any errors and debug as needed; compile the contract using compiler version 0.5.5; take a screenshot of the successful compilation of the contract, and add it to the Evaluation_Evidence section.

     ![KaseiCoinCrowdsale](./Evaluation_Evidence/KCCrowdsale_Compiledp22022-08-09182256.png)

-3. Set the `KaseiCoinCrowdsale` contract as a minter; have the `KaseiCoinCrowdsaleDeployer` renounce its minter role; compile the contract using compiler version 0.5.5; check for any errors and debug as needed; take a screenshot of the successful compilation of the contract, and add it to the Evaluation_Evidence section:
+3. Create the `KaseiCoinCrowdsaleDeployer` and add the `KaseiCoin` and `KaseiCoinCrowdsale`  contract addresses; add the `name`, `symbol`, and `wallet` parameters to the `KaseiCoinCrowdsaleDeployer`; renounce its minter role; compile the contract using compiler version 0.5.5; check for any errors and debug as needed; take a screenshot of the successful compilation of the contract, and add it to the Evaluation_Evidence section:

     ![KaseiCoinDeployer](./Evaluation_Evidence/KCCrowdSaleDeployer_CompiledDeployp3-2022-08-09164602.png)

-- Transaction 1- Send 1 ether as wei:
+4. Deploy the Crowdsale to a Local Blockchain

+- Deployment of the contract to a local blockchain with Remix, MetaMask, and Ganache.:
     ![Deposit1Eth](./Execution_Results/Dep_1Eth-2022-08-03175944.png)

-- Transaction 2- Send 10 ether as wei:
+- Use test accounts to buy new tokens from the crowdsale and check the balances associated with the test accounts.:
     ![Deposit10Eth](./Execution_Results/Dep_10Eth-2022-08-03180618.png)

-- Transaction 3- Send 5 ether as wei:
+- After purchasing tokens with test accounts, view the total supply of minted tokens and the amount of wei raised by the crowdsale.:
     ![Deposit5Eth](./Execution_Results/Dep_5Eth-2022-08-03181100.png)

-3. Once successfully depositing funds into the contract, test it’s withdrawal functionality by withdrawing 5 ether into `accountOne` and 10 ether into `accountTwo`.
-After each transaction, use the `contractBalance` function to verify that the funds were withdrawn from the contract.
-Also, use the `lastToWithdraw` and `lastWithdrawAmount` functions to verify that the address and amount were correct.

-- AccountOne withdrawal with the `contractBalance` function:
+5. Optional: Extend the Crowdsale Contract by Using OpenZeppelin. extend the crowdsale contract to enhance its functionality.
+To do so, you will use the following OpenZeppelin contracts:

+- `CappedCrowdsale`: This contract allows you to cap the total amount of ether that may be raised during your crowdsale.:

     ![WithdrawalAcct1](./Execution_Results/Wtdrwl1_5Eth-2022-08-03182515.png)

-- AccountOne withdrawal with the `lastToWithdraw` and `lastWithdrawAmount` functions:
+- `TimedCrowdsale`: This contract allows you to set a time limit for your crowdsale by adding an opening time and a closing time:

     ![WithdrawalAcct1](./Execution_Results/Wtdrwl1_5Eth2-2022-08-03182918.png)

-- AccountTwo withdrawal with the `contractBalance`, `lastToWithdraw` and `lastWithdrawAmount` functions:
+- `RefundablePostDeliveryCrowdsale`: Every time you launch a crowdsale, you set a goal amount of ether to raise.
+If the goal is not reached, it is common practice to refund your investors.
+This contract adds this capability to a crowdsale:

     ![WithdrawalAcct2](./Execution_Results/Wthdrwl2_10Eth-2022-08-03183403.png)